What Does RV Hookups Mean?

 - For plugging in your 50 amp camper to a regular wall outlet.

 - You will probably mostly use this at home.
-Your RV will only be getting enough power to charge the RV batteries and run small appliances.
+Your RV will only get enough power to charge the RV batteries and run small appliances.

-- An AC will not be able to run with this small amount of power and if you use the microwave make sure no other appliances are taking power.
+- An AC cannot run with this small amount of power and if you use the microwave, make sure no other appliances are taking power.

 Adapters for 30 Amp RVs